robfairh/arfc.github.io/manual/guides/katy/revreq.md

 ---
 layout: manual
-title: Laboratory Manual
+title: Requesting a Review of Something
-subtitle: "How-to guide to ARFC."
+subtitle: "Reading, reviewing, and re-reviewing are a huge part of the research process.
+Here are some tips to get the most useful reviews from me."
 permalink: /manual/
 ---